hampusolsen/globetrotter-docs/project-description.md

 <br>

 A quite basic, yet proficient, method for making snap rulings on where state should live.
-Exceptions may arise, of course, so it should not be taken as gospel, just as a helpful guide.
+Exceptions may arise, of course, so it should not be taken as gospel, merely a helpful guide.

 <br>